awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

 ## Step fields<a name="image-builder-looping-constructs-step-fields"></a>

 Loops are part of a step\.
 Any field related to the running of a step is not applied to individual iterations\.
 Step fields apply only at the step level, as follows:
-+ *timeoutSeconds* — All iterations of the loop must be run within the time period specified by this field\.
++ *timeoutSeconds* – All iterations of the loop must be run within the time period specified by this field\.
 If the loop run times out, then AWSTOE runs the retry policy of the step and resets the timeout parameter for each new attempt\.
 If the loop run exceeds the timeout value after reaching the maximum number of retries, the failure message of the step states that the loop run had timed out\.
-+ *onFailure* — Failure handling is applied to the step:
++ *onFailure* – Failure handling is applied to the step as follows:
-  + If *onFailure* is set to `Abort`, then a failed iteration causes AWSTOE to exit the loop to run the retry policy\.
-If the step fails after reaching the maximum number of attempts, AWSTOE aborts running its process after the current step is marked for failure\.
+  + If *onFailure* is set to `Abort`, AWSTOE exits the loop and retries the step according to the retry policy\.
+After the maximum number of retry attempts, AWSTOE marks the current step as failed, and stops running the process\.

+    AWSTOE sets the status code for the parent phase and document to `Failed`\.
+**Note**
+No further steps run after the failed step\.
-  + If *onFailure* is set to `Continue`, then all iterations run regardless of failures and AWSTOE runs the retry policy of the step\.
-If the step fails after reaching the maximum number of attempts, AWSTOE continues to run the step after the current step, and the global run status is marked for failure\.
+  + If *onFailure* is set to `Continue`, AWSTOE exits the loop and retries the step according to the retry policy\.
+After the maximum number of retry attempts, AWSTOE marks the current step as failed, and continues on to run the next step\.

+    AWSTOE sets the status code for the parent phase and document to `Failed`\.
+  + If *onFailure* is set to `Ignore`, AWSTOE exits the loop and retries the step according to the retry policy\.
+After the maximum number of retry attempts, AWSTOE marks the current step as `IgnoredFailure`, and continues on to run the next step\.

+    AWSTOE sets the status code for the parent phase and document to `SuccessWithIgnoredFailure`\.
+**Note**
+This is still considered a successful run, but includes information to let you know that one or more steps failed and were ignored\.
-+ *maxAttempts * — For every retry, the entire step and all iterations are run from the beginning\.
++ *maxAttempts * – For every retry, the entire step and all iterations are run from the beginning\.
-+ *status* — The overall status of the running of a step\.`status` does not represent the status of individual iterations\.
++ *status* – The overall status of the running of a step\.`status` does not represent the status of individual iterations\.
 The status of a step with loops is determined as follows:
   + If a single iteration fails to run, the status of a step points to a failure\.
   + If all iterations succeed, the status of a step points to a success\.
-+ *startTime * — The overall start time of the running of a step\.
++ *startTime * – The overall start time of the running of a step\.
 Does not represent the start time of individual iterations\.
-+ *endTime * — The overall end time of the running of a step\.
++ *endTime * – The overall end time of the running of a step\.
 Does not represent the end time of individual iterations\.
-+ *failureMessage * — Includes the iteration indices that failed in case of non\-timeout errors\.
++ *failureMessage * – Includes the iteration indices that failed in case of non\-timeout errors\.
 In case of timeout errors, the message states that the loop run has failed\.
 Individual error messages for each iteration are not provided to minimize the size of failure messages\.

 ## Step and iteration outputs<a name="image-builder-looping-constructs-step-output"></a>